SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 ### User Story Testing
 #### Visitors Goals

-• Be able to contact the company to donate (businesses) or receive donated food (charities).
-It can be done through the form by selecting the preferred option.
-Visitors can also send a message with it.

-• Get exposed to relevant information that raise awareness of the Food Waste problem and motivate people to waste less food.
-The city is full of related information, users can get quizzed about it and also get additional info through the newsletter.
+Understand the main purpose of the site and get to know the company.
+The site contains sufficient info on the About Section.

+Easily navigate the site.
+The site was tested covering the main type of devices and browsers.
+Also tried to made it as simple as intuitive to navigate as possible.
+TC001, TC002, TC003 and TC004.

+Check Social Media Sites to know if the organisation is reliable.
+Added Social Media buttons on the footer.
+TC005 Test.

-• Get Quizzed about this topic and learn new info in an enjoyable way (Quiz, Page).
+Get Quizzed about this topic and learn new info in an enjoyable way (Quiz, Page).
-The quiz section allows user to do it getting feedback through their score.

-•  Get Information about the organisation; its history, accomplishments and future plans.
-All of it displayed in the About Us section.
+TC007, TC008 and TC009.

-•  Be able to reach out Zero Food Waste through a form for collaborations and general queries.
+Be able to contact the company to donate (businesses), receive donated food (charities), collaborations and general queries.
-Can be done through the main form.
+Can be done through the form, TC012.

+Get Information about the organisation; it history, accomplishments and future plans.
+Info Present on the About Page.

-•  Have the option to sign up for the newsletter to receive invitations to special events and tips about how to reduce Food Waste.
+Have the option to sign up for the newsletter to receive invitations to special events and tips about how to reduce Food Waste.
-Same as previous user story.
+Can be done through the form.
+TC012.

 ### Test Results
 ![Test Results](https://santiagoyanezferreiro.github.io/ZeroFoodWaste/assets/images/TestResults.PNG)

+Complete Test Info can be found here (https://santiagoyanezferreiro.github.io/ZeroFoodWaste/Test Results MS2.xlsx)

+It is an .xlsx file and will a compatible program like excel or google docs to open the file.

 ## Issues & Problems found during Testing

 #### Further Testing

-The Website was tested on Google Chrome, Explorer, Opera and Microsoft Edge.
+The Site was tested on Google Chrome, Explorer, Opera and Microsoft Edge.

-The website was also viewed on desktop, tablets and several phone devices (Huawei, Iphone, Xiaomi).
+The website was also checked on desktop, tablets and several phone devices (Iphone, Xiaomi, Xperia).

-All links were double checked to ensure they work properly.
+All links were double checked to ensure they work as desired.

-Friends and family members were also asked to check the site to give feedback and detect errors on it.
+Friends were also asked to check the website and give feedback about the site and any errors when found.

 #### Known Bugs  & Problems
 • It took me a while to format properly the containers.
 These two pages also didn't look too good until I implemented a parallax effect.

+• The partners images in the about section didn't look too good initially since I just placed the images with the src.
+Improved a lof by setting them as a background image.

+• EmailJS was not working in the beginning and took me a while to configure it and discover since there were minor mistakes in the code and wasn't used to the API.

+• I also needed time and a lot of internet searches to make the Maps API work displaying the information correctly for each country.

 ## Deployment

 ### GitHub Pages

 The project was developed using GitPod, committed to git and pushed to GitHub.
 It was then deployed with Github pages from its GitHub repository following these steps:

 •	Log in into GitHub.